Can melanoma skin cancer be prevented?

-To find out more about how to protect yourself and your family from UV rays, see our document Skin Cancer Prevention and Early Detection.
+To find out more about how to protect yourself and your family from UV rays, see Skin Cancer Prevention and Early Detection.

 Check for abnormal moles

 If you have many moles or abnormal moles, your doctor may want to watch them closely with regular exams and may advise you to do monthly skin self-exams.
 (See the section “How is melanoma skin cancer found?”).
 The doctor may want to remove some of them if they have certain features that suggest they might change into a melanoma.

 If you find a new, unusual, or changing mole, you should have it checked by your doctor.